AlirezaRahi/Stacked-Deep-Learning-for-Subtype-Classification-in-Acute-Myeloid-Leukemia/README.md

 The complete source code for training, evaluation, and ensemble implementation is provided, allowing researchers to replicate our results exactly.

 If you require access to the pre-trained models for academic collaboration or research verification, please contact me directly.

+## Citation

+If you use this work or dataset in your research, please cite:

+> **Rahi, A.** (2025). *Stacked Deep Learning for Subtype Classification in Acute Myeloid Leukemia*.
+Zenodo. https://doi.org/10.5281/zenodo.17115914 ([zenodo.org](https://zenodo.org/records/17115914))

+If you use the code implementation or GitHub repo, please also cite:

+> **Rahi, A.** (2025). *Stacked Deep Learning for Subtype Classification in Acute Myeloid Leukemia* [Computer software / dataset code].
+GitHub repository, *AlirezaRahi/Stacked-Deep-Learning-for-Subtype-Classification-in-Acute-Myeloid-Leukemia*.
+Retrieved from https://github.com/AlirezaRahi/Stacked-Deep-Learning-for-Subtype-Classification-in-Acute-Myeloid-Leukemia

 ## 👨 Author